NQF Levels 1-10 | Guide to South Africa’s Qualifications

 • Developing innovative solutions or methods that influence the field.

-NQF Level Descriptors South Africa
+NQF Level Descriptors in South Africa

 The National Qualifications Framework (NQF) in South Africa defines specific expectations for each level, outlining what learners should achieve in terms of skills and knowledge.
-Below is the table that highlights the level descriptors for each NQF level:

-NQF LEVELSLEVEL DESCRIPTORS
+NQF LevelLEVEL DESCRIPTORS

-NQF level 1Understanding knowledge through collective effort and synthesis.
+NQF Level 1Understanding knowledge through collective effort and synthesis.
 Solves issues in familiar contexts effectively.

-NQF level 2Applying personal values and ethics in specific contexts.
+NQF Level 2Applying personal values and ethics in specific contexts.
 Collecting, organising, and accurately reporting information clearly in speech and writing.

-NQF level 3Demonstrating effective learning in managed environments.
+NQF Level 3Demonstrating effective learning in managed environments.
 Actively contributing to team effectiveness and responsibilities.

-NQF level 4Able to work independently with broad knowledge in a specific field.
+NQF Level 4Able to work independently with broad knowledge in a specific field.
 Effective use of advanced tools and technology.

-NQF level 5Specialised knowledge and innovation in a specific area.
+NQF Level 5Specialised knowledge and innovation in a specific area.
 Strategic planning and decision-making in complex environments.

-NQF level 6Understanding systemic impacts in diverse contexts.
+NQF Level 6Understanding systemic impacts in diverse contexts.
 Effective teamwork and responsibility in defined contexts, including resource management.

-NQF level 7Integrating key concepts across fields, including specialisations.
+NQF Level 7Integrating key concepts across fields, including specialisations.
 Applying suitable research methods for specific investigations or changes.

-NQF level 8Leading in a field, understanding theories, methodologies, and applications.
+NQF Level 8Leading in a field, understanding theories, methodologies, and applications.
 Analysing sources and evaluating knowledge production processes.

-NQF level 9Using specialist knowledge to critique current research or practices Creating strategies for thorough information review and generating valuable insights.
+NQF Level 9Using specialist knowledge to critique current research or practices.
+Creating strategies for thorough information review and generating valuable insights.

-NQF level 10Contributing to knowledge theory debates.
+NQF Level 10Contributing to knowledge theory debates.
 Managing emerging ethical issues, advancing decision-making ethics.

 Explore NQF Levels Table Explained: From Grade 9 to Doctorate